 Follow the CDC advice for prevention of norovirus.
 As for cooking, norovirus is relatively heat resistant, and can survive temperatures of up to 140° F. If you view safe temperatures for foods, you will see that a safe holding temperature for food is not necessarily enough to kill the virus so when cooked food is handled by persons with the virus, who have not properly washed their hand and/or are not wearing gloves, cooked food can become contaminated and then make you sick even if the food is being kept warm.

-It is important to know that norovirus can appear in a person's stool before they actually become ill, and it can linger in the stool for up to three weeks after symptoms subside.
+It is important to know that norovirus can appear in a person’s stool before they actually become ill, and it can linger in the stool for up to three weeks after symptoms subside.
 Household surfaces can become contaminated and it can be difficult to rid them of the virus.
 This is why, if you become ill, it is important to wash your hands thoroughly with soap and warm water for at least 20 seconds after using the bathroom.
 If there are young children in the house, their toys could become contaminated.
 Young children are at much higher risk of serious illness so if the household becomes sick with what you suspect to be a norovirus (or any other food-poisoning incident), make sure they follow proper hygiene and wash or wipe down toys and other surfaces with disinfecting solutions.
-Alcohol-based hand sanitizers are not a substitute for frequent hand-washing, but they may help when use in between washings.
+Alcohol-based hand sanitizers are not a substitute for frequent hand-washing, but they may help when used in between washings.

 The leading disinfectant wipes, Lysol® and Chlorox® wipes, do not kill norovirus.
 Lysol disinfecting spray, according to its label, does kill the virus.
 The Environmental Protection Agency maintains a list of germicidal cleaners or disinfectants approved for norovirus disinfection.
 Lysol disinfectant spray is not on the list.
-The EPA approved list can be accessed here here (requires adobe reader to view pdf).
+The EPA approved list can be accessed here (requires adobe reader to view pdf).

 Alternatively a solution of household bleach and water can be used.
-However, the amount of bleach to use is uncertain, and may different with different types of surfaces.
+However, the amount of bleach to use is uncertain, and may differ with different types of surfaces.
 Concentrations of 1000-5000 ppm may be used, which corresponds to 5 to 25 tablespoons of household bleach per gallon of water.
 Surfaces must first be cleaned with water and detergent and then a bleach solution must be applied and allowed to sit for up to five minutes.
 Food contact ares and food utensils must be rinsed off after bleach is applied.

 Relative Danger of Norovirus

-Norovirus certainly effects more people than salmonella and other infections such as clostridium, campylobacter, or stapylococcus.
+Norovirus certainly affects more people than salmonella and other infections such as clostridium, campylobacter, or stapylococcus.
 However, it is not the most dangerous food-borne illness.
 In 2011, salmonella resulted in an estimated 19,336 hoptitizations while norovirus resulted in 14,663 hospitalizations.
 While these numbers may seem close together, the percentage of norovirus cases requiring hospitalization was much lower, only around 0.26 percent, while 1.9% of salmonella cases resulted in hospitalization.
 Norovirus also resulted in fewer deaths than salmonella, 149 compared to 378.
 Toxoplasmosis caused 327 deaths, and listeria caused 255.

 The information here is intended as informational.
 It is important to do your own research and to understand that this article, and any others like it, should not be taken as medical advice, or as a replacement for medical advice.